Amanda L. French

 “ ‘A Strangely Useless Thing’: Iseult Gonne and Yeats,” Yeats Eliot Review: A Journal of Criticism and Scholarship, 19:2 (2002 Aug): 13–24.

-Digital humanities, scholarly communication and research methods, English poetry and poetic form, 19th-century British literature.
+Digital humanities, scholarly communication and research methods, poetry and poetic form, 19th-century British literature, book history and bibliography.

-Creating Digital History, graduate seminar, New York University, fall 2009 (with Peter Wosh).
+Creating Digital History, graduate course, New York University, fall 2009 (with Peter Wosh).

 The Victorian Period, undergraduate course, North Carolina State University, spring 2007.

-Literary Scandals and Controversies, undergraduate Honors seminar, North Carolina State University, spring 2007.
+Literary Scandals and Controversies, undergraduate Honors course, North Carolina State University, spring 2007.

 Bibliography and Methodology, graduate course, North Carolina State University, fall 2006.

-Victorian Poetry and Critical Prose, graduate seminar, North Carolina State University, fall 2006.
+Victorian Poetry and Critical Prose, graduate course, North Carolina State University, fall 2006.

 History of English Literature II, undergraduate course, North Carolina State University, fall 2006.

-Academic Research Strategies and Contexts; undergraduate Honors seminar; North Carolina State University; spring 2005, spring 2006, and spring 2007.
+Academic Research Strategies and Contexts, undergraduate Honors course, North Carolina State University, spring 2005, spring 2006, and spring 2007 (with Karen Ciccone, Megan Oakleaf, and Amy VanScoy).

 Reviewer, Digital Humanities conference, 2009-present.